 The Dematerialised Covered Bonds will be represented by a book entry in the records of the securities settlement system operated by the National Bank of Belgium with its registered office at de Berlaimontlaan 14, 1000 Brussels (the NBB) or any successor thereto (the Securities Settlement System).
-The Dematerialised Covered Bonds can be held by their holders through the participants in the Securities Settlement System, including Euroclear Bank SA/NV, having its registered office at Koning Albert II Laan 1, 1210 Brussels, Belgium (Euroclear), Clearstream Banking Frankfurt, , having its registered office at Mergenthalerallee 61, 65760 Eschborn, Germany (Clearstream), SIX SIS Ltd, Switzerland, having its registered office at Baslerstrasse 100, 4601 Olten, Switzerland (SIX SIS, Switzerland), Monte Titoli S.p.A., Italy, having its registered office at Piazza degli Affari, 6, 20123 Milano, Italy (Monte Titoli, Italy) and any other national or international NBB investors central securities depository (NBB investor (I)CSDs), and through other financial intermediaries which in turn hold the Dematerialised Covered Bonds through Euroclear, Clearstream, SIX SIS, Switzerland, Monte Titoli, Italy and any other NBB investor (I)CSDs or other participants in the Securities Settlement System.
+The Dematerialised Covered Bonds can be held by their holders through the participants in the Securities Settlement System, including Euroclear Bank SA/NV, having its registered office at Koning Albert II Laan 1, 1210 Brussels, Belgium (Euroclear Bank), Clearstream Banking AG, Frankfurt, having its registered office at Mergenthalerallee 61, 65760 Eschborn, Germany (Clearstream Banking Frankfurt), SIX SIS Ltd, Switzerland, having its registered office at Baslerstrasse 100, 4601 Olten, Switzerland (SIX SIS), Monte Titoli S.p.A., Italy, having its registered office at Piazza degli Affari, 6, 20123 Milano, Italy (Euronext Securities Milan), Euroclear France SA (Euroclear France SA), Sociedade Gestora de Sistemas de Liquidação e de Sistemas Centralizados de Valores Mobiliários, S.A.
+(Euronext Securities Porto), LuxCSD S.A.
+(LuxCSD) and any other national or international NBB investors central securities depository (NBB investor (I)CSDs)17, and through other financial intermediaries which in turn hold the Dematerialised Covered Bonds through Euroclear Bank, Clearstream Banking Frankfurt, SIX SIS, Euronext Securities Milan, Euroclear France SA, Euronext Securities Porto, LuxCSD and any other NBB investor (I)CSDs or other participants in the Securities Settlement System.

 The Dematerialised Covered Bonds will be accepted for clearance (settlement) through the Securities Settlement System and will accordingly be subject to the Settlement System Regulations.
-Holders of Dematerialised Covered Bonds are entitled to exercise the rights they have, including exercising their voting rights and other associative rights (as defined for the purposes of Article 7:41 of the Belgian Code of Companies and Associations) against the Issuer in accordance with the Conditions and without prejudice to the powers of the Representative upon submission of an affidavit drawn up by the NBB, Euroclear, Clearstream, SIX SIS, Switzerland, Monte Titoli, Italy and any other NBB investor (I)CSDs or any other participant duly licensed in Belgium to keep dematerialised securities accounts showing their position in the Dematerialised Covered Bonds (or the position held by the financial institution through which their Covered Bonds are held with the NBB, Euroclear, Clearstream, SIX SIS, Switzerland, Monte Titoli, Italy and any other NBB investor (I)CSDs in which case an affidavit drawn up by that financial institution will also be required).
+Holders of Dematerialised Covered Bonds are entitled to exercise the rights they have, including exercising their voting rights and other associative rights (as defined for the purposes of Article 7:41 of the Belgian Code of Companies and Associations) against the Issuer in accordance with the Conditions and without prejudice to the powers of the Representative upon submission of an affidavit drawn up by the NBB, Euroclear Bank, Clearstream Banking Frankfurt, SIX SIS, Euronext Securities Milan, Euroclear France SA, Euronext Securities Porto, LuxCSD and any other NBB investor (I)CSDs or any other participant duly licensed in Belgium to keep dematerialised securities accounts showing their position in the Dematerialised Covered Bonds (or the position held by the financial institution through which their Covered Bonds are held with the NBB, Euroclear Bank, Clearstream Banking Frankfurt, SIX SIS, Euronext Securities Milan, Euroclear France SA, Euronext Securities Milan, Euroclear France SA, Euronext Securities Milan, Banking Frankfurt, SIX SIS, Euronext Securities Milan, Banking Frankfurt, SIX SIS, Euronext Securities Milan, Euroclear France SA, Euronext Securities Porto, LuxCSD and any other NBB investor (I)CSDs in which case an affidavit drawn up by that financial institution will also be required).

-References to the Securities Settlement System, Euroclear, Clearstream, SIX SIS, Switzerland, Monte Titoli, Italy and any other NBB investor (I)CSDs shall, whenever the context so permits, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or as may otherwise be approved by the Issuer and the Paying Agent.
+References to the Securities Settlement System, Euroclear Bank, Clearstream Banking Frankfurt, SIX SIS, Euronext Securities Milan, Euroclear France SA, Euronext Securities Porto, LuxCSD and any other NBB investor (I)CSDs shall, whenever the context so permits, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or as may otherwise be approved by the Issuer and the Paying Agent.